gandarfh/httui/README.md

   - Multi workspaces with infinites resources.
   - Variables to use in values.
   - Open response into vim editor.
-- Connect with dbui to connect with sql databases.
+- Connect with sql databases.
-- Connect with mngr to connect with mongo databases.
+- Connect with mongodb databases.
 - Calendar to connect with my google calendar and Alexa
 - Review pull requests from github.